tigoe/SoundExamples/docs/midiusb.md

 # MIDI USB

 These examples make your microcontroller show up to your personal computer as a MIDI controller.
-Thy will work on any of the USB-native Arduino boards, like the  MKR boards, Leonardo, Micro, and Yún.
+Thy will work on any of the USB-native Arduino boards, like the  MKR boards, Leonardo, Micro, Yún, and Nano 33 IoT.
 There's no special circuit for these examples.
 You just plug your board into your personal computer, upload a MIDI USB example, and it will appear to your computer as a MIDI controller.

 In order to use these examples on a MKR Zero, MKR 1000, MKR 1010 or other board, you'll need to install the MIDIUSB library.
 In the Arduino IDE, click on the Sketch Menu, then choose Include Library... then Manage Libraries.
 This will open the Library Manager.
-Filter for MIDIUSB, and you should see a library called MIDIUSB by Gary Grewal, Arduino.
+Filter for MIDIUSB, and you should see a library called "MIDIUSB by Gary Grewal, Arduino".
 Install it.
 Then you're ready to start.

 ## Simple MIDI Player